How to Install Kodi on Ubuntu 22.04 or 20.04

 sudo apt remove --purge kodi kodi-bin

-For users that installed the LaunchPAD PPA and want to remove it, use the following command.
+Use the following command for users who installed the LaunchPAD PPA and want to remove it.

 Conclusion

 Installing Kodi on Ubuntu is a simple and straightforward process, and with this comprehensive guide, you should be able to do it without any issues.
-Whether you are a new or seasoned Ubuntu user, this guide will help you install Kodi on your Ubuntu system with ease.
+Whether you are a new or seasoned Ubuntu user, this guide will help you easily install Kodi on your Ubuntu system.